asxzy/visa_rescheduler/README.md

 - That's it!

 ## Acknowledgement
-Thanks to @yaojialyu for creating the initial script and to @cejaramillof for adapting it to Colombia!
+Thanks to @yaojialyu @cejaramillof for creating the initial script.